PADI Advanced Open Water – Continue Your Diving Journey in Sydney

 What’s Included

-- Five adventure dives — Deep, Navigation, PPB, Boat & a Magic Point shark encounter
+• Five adventure dives — Deep, Navigation, Peak Performance Buoyancy, Boat & a Magic Point shark encounter

 How the Course Works

-- Complete your PADI eLearning online at your pace
+• Complete your PADI eLearning online at your own pace

-- Day 1: Three shore dives focusing on buoyancy, navigation & deep-dive prep
+• Day 1: Three shore dives focused on buoyancy refinement, navigation skills and deep-dive preparation

-- Day 2: Two boat dives to 30 m, including Magic Point shark dive
+• Day 2: Two boat dives to 30 m, including a Magic Point shark dive where conditions allow

 Course Preparation